In The Legend of Luke, Martin uses his sword (yes, the legendary artifact regarded as magic in later books) to cut a cake.

 Sometimes, the person using magic for mundane purposes is just being dumb.
 There's a reference in The Fairy Godmother to one of Elena's predecessors, who used so much magic on things like housecleaning that she didn't have any magic on tap to deal with an Evil Sorcerer.

-Mentioned and then subverted with Numair Salmalin, one of the most powerful mages in the Tortall Universe.
+Mentioned and then subverted with Numair Salmalin, one of the most powerful mages in the Tortall Universe, specifically Protector of the Small.
 While most mages can just use magic to extinguish a candle, his power is so great that it would cause an explosion.
+However, he can do small things like drying a shirt if his magic reserves are low to begin with.

 According to The Bible, Jesus' very first miracle?
 Turning water into wine during a wedding party as a private favor for his host, and upon a request from his mom Mary.
 (Sacred Hospitality is Serious Business.)
 However, tempted by Satan to use His God-like powers either for His own convenience or as a publicity stunt, Jesus says no thanks.